Lisanework21/alx-zero_day/README.md

 # alx-zero_day
-This file is mandatory in all ALX School projects
+This file is mandatory in all ALX School projects..